Symmetric Entropy-Constrained Video Coding for Machines: Introduction

+Our key insight is simple: if a pretrained visual backbone already defines what information machines care about, the codec should be symmetrically aligned with that backbone from an information-theoretic perspective, so that task-irrelevant information is squeezed.
 To address the above issues, we propose a Symmetric Entropy-Constrained Video Coding framework for Machine~(SEC-VCM).
 It supports multiple downstream tasks with a single unsupervised training process and further eliminates machine-vision-irrelevant information by leveraging existing visual backbones, as shown in Fig.~\ref{figure-first}(d).
 Its key principle is to bridge the gap between the video coding and understanding processes from an entropy perspective, explicitly guiding the video codec to handle only information beneficial to video understanding while discarding irrelevant information.
 Specifically, an information-alignment-based semantic decoder with a bi-directional entropy-constraint (BiEC) mechanism is proposed to make the video decoding process of the codec symmetric and consistent with the encoding process of the visual backbone.
 In addition, a semantic-pixel dual-path fusion (SPDF) module is designed to incorporate HVS-related priors into the machine-oriented reconstruction process.
 It helps reduce artifacts harmful to MVS and fulfill the frame content through a gated fusion mechanism.
-The experiments on four machine vision tasks demonstrate that the proposed SEC-VCM achieves state-of-the-art (SOTA) rate-task performance.
-Compared to VTM, our method achieves significant bitrate reductions, with savings of 37.4\% for video instance segmentation, 29.8\% for video object segmentation, 46.2\% for object detection, and 44.9\% for multiple object tracking.
+The experiments on multiple machine vision tasks demonstrate that the proposed SEC-VCM achieves state-of-the-art (SOTA) rate-task performance.
+Compared to VTM, our method achieves significant bitrate reductions, with savings of 37.4\% for video instance segmentation, 29.8\% for video object segmentation, 46.2\% for object detection, 44.9\% for multiple object tracking, and 97.6\% for MLLM-based video grounding.

 Our main contributions are summarized as follows:

 \begin{itemize} \item We propose SEC-VCM, a novel video coding framework explicitly aligned with machine vision requirements from an information-theoretic perspective, enabling general support for diverse downstream machine tasks. \item We introduce an information-alignment-based semantic decoder with a bi-directional entropy-constraint mechanism, which aligns the codec’s decoding process with the visual backbone’s encoding process, thereby eliminating machine-vision-irrelevant redundancy. \item We design a semantic-pixel dual-path fusion module to inject pixel-level prior knowledge into the machine-oriented decoding process for artifact suppression, details fulfillment, and improved downstream tasks accuracy.